 Boyer also chaired the ACI C-601D committee that developed “Placing and Finishing Decorative Concrete Flatwork,” a book which serves as the knowledge source for the ACI Decorative Concrete Finisher certification program.
 The hard work that went into this endeavor netted him ACI’s 2016 Education Award.

-Boyer is the driving force behind Trademark’s ongoing community outreach programs that involve numerous decorative concrete presentations and workshops, all of which are AIA accredited.
+Boyer is the driving force behind Trademark’s ongoing community outreach programs.
+These involve numerous decorative concrete presentations and workshops, all of which have accreditation from the AIA.
 The company also annually makes thousands of samples pro bono so designing professionals can explore concrete’s color and texture.

 The many accolades Trademark has amassed over the years include numerous ASCC Decorative Concrete Council’s decorative concrete awards for outstanding projects and multiple ASCC Safety Achievement Awards.

-Nationwide, Trademark was named America’s Best Concrete Contractor in 2012, and one of America’s Top Concrete Contractors in 2013 by Concrete Construction magazine.
+Nationwide, Trademark earned the title America’s Best Concrete Contractor in 2012.
+It also garnered an award as one of America’s Top Concrete Contractors in 2013 by Concrete Construction magazine.

 Trademark’s current work includes the decorative concrete work at the Los Angeles Stadium (Rams and Chargers) & Entertainment District, Academy Museum of Motion Pictures, NoHo West and Rosewood Miramar Beach Hotel.